arwalkerlab/AutoParams/README.md

 Journal of Chemical Information and Modeling **2023** *63* (20), 6293-6301 \
 DOI: [10.1021/acs.jcim.3c01049](http://doi.org/10.1021/acs.jcim.3c01049)

+# DEVELOPMENT BRANCH
+For those wishing to contribute to the codebase, please fork from the [Development Repository](https://github.com/arwalkerlab/AutoParams-development) and submit pull requests there.
+Stable releases will be periodically merged from there after testing of any and all new features.

 #### TO DO LIST - Planned Features
 - Set up conda installation method
 - Additional module options for other QM packages.